colons/words/articles/being-reimu/article.markdown

 at a few times, a near-toothless man walking out of a pub blesses us, and my pulse doubles every time we have to walk past a man.
 The vast majority of interactions we have are positive, but I can't shake the fear of quite how upset people can get about Gender Stuff.
-It was fun, but I was glad to get the costume off.
+It was fun, but I am glad to get the costume off.

 I'm lucky that I can.